Tracardi/tracardi-api/docs/getting_started/data_flow.md

     Event sources can be found in Tracardi GUI under Traffic.
 We have inbound traffic that comes to Tracardi - we call it `event sources`.
 And there is outboud traffic sometimes called the destination.
 This is the external system that the profile data can be sent when profile changes.

+## Event data validation

+Event data validation is the process of checking the accuracy, completeness, and consistency of data associated with an event.
+This may involve verifying that the data meets certain standards or requirements, such as being in the correct format, or containing required fields.

+Event data validation is an important part of ensuring the quality and reliability of data used for analysis and decision-making.
+By ensuring that the data is accurate and complete, businesses can trust that the insights they derive from the data are reliable and actionable.

 ## Event collection

+Event collection refers to the process of gathering data about events within Tracardi.

 !!!
 Note "Example of an event"